paulhamsh/PicoPiTinyUSBMidiHostBasic/README.md

 # PicoPiTinyUSBMidiHostBasic

 Absolute basic bare API USB Midi Host.
 It will run a PIO-based USB host and print output over UART.
+UART is on GPIO 0 and 1 and USB-PIO is on GPIO 2 and 3.

 Based completely on the TinyUSB examples: